How to store and clean your new or favorite hat.

 - steam it to shape if necessary

-- misshapen flat brim straw hats can be shaped carefully with a lukewarm--not hot--flat iron
+- misshapen flat brim straw hats can be shaped carefully with a lukewarm--not hot-- steam iron

 - store it on a wide, flat hook, or in a box supported at the sweatband so it won't lay on it's brim

 - Fortunately or unfortunately most of the "straw" hats nowadays are made of paper braids sewn or woven.
-Sometimes cotton or polypropylene braided with the paper to achieve a certain look, feel or function (better UV protection, better resistance to water, packable)
+Cotton or polypropylene blend paper braid used to achieve a certain look, feel or function (better UV protection, better resistance to water, packable).
+More about paperbraid

 - Brush off dust or soil with soft brush.